 Alongside my academic perspective on the cognitive and cultural-evolutionary foundations of music, I engage in sustained active music-making.

-As an amateur choral musician, I regularly perform a broad classical repertoire—both a cappella and large choral-orchestral settings—with several ensembles in Austria and Italy.
-These currently include:
+As an amateur choral musician, I regularly perform a broad classical repertoire—both a cappella and large choral-orchestral settings—with ensembles from two of Vienna’s most iconic institutions of sacred music:

-Wiener Domchor, singing within the long tradition of liturgical choral music at one of Vienna’s most iconic institutions, St. Stephen’s Cathedral, with regular concerts also in other venues such as the Musikverein.
+Wiener Domchor, singing within the long tradition of liturgical choral music at St. Stephen’s Cathedral, with regular concerts also in other venues such as the Musikverein.

-Augustinerkirchechor, contributing to a regular programme of concerts in the Augustinian Church and elsewhere in Vienna.
+Augustinerkirchechor, contributing to a regular programme of concerts in the Augustinian Church and elsewhere in Vienna and Austria.

 Beyond choral singing, I play piano and guitar in informal and private settings, enjoying collaborative music making with friends and colleagues across genres and contexts.